 Adequate irrigation (0.25 in.) following herbicide application is necessary to ensure success.
-Benefin, oryzalin, pendimethalin, indaziflam, and prodiamine are not recommended on high traffic areas such as athletic fields, cart paths, par-three tees, and areas not well established.
-For these high traffic areas with goosegrass, use a product containing oxadiazon for annual grass control and simazine for broadleaf weed control.
+For high traffic areas with goosegrass, use a product containing oxadiazon for annual grass control and simazine for broadleaf weed control.
 Many herbicides are formulated as "stand alone" products as well as on granules in combination with a dry fertilizer as "weed-and-feed" products.
 Fall seeded turfgrasses should not be treated with a preemergence herbicide until the following spring.